AlexOBarnes/StarWatch/dashboard/README.md

 `'Skyplot for <COUNTY> on <DATE>'`

-Plot showing the azimuth and altitude angles of the visible boduies from the specified region on the specified date from the hours of 18:00 to 05:00.
+Plot showing the azimuth and altitude angles of the visible bodies from the specified region on the specified date from the hours of 18:00 to 05:00 in three hour intervals.

 ### - Page 3: Stellarium

 `'Interactive Night Sky View'`

-Shows an interactive sky map of the night sky that can be customised by location using a build in drag-and-drop pin map.
+Shows an interactive map of the night sky that can be customised by location using a build in drag-and-drop pin map.
 This feature also contains several different visual filters that can be toggled using the icons at the bottom of the window.
 Current date and time are displayed below.

 ### - Page 4: Subscribe

 <span style="color:magenta;">Desired Username Input Box</span>:

-Input box to insert desired username.
+Input box to insert desired user username.

 <span style="color:magenta;">Email Address Input Box</span>: